HR199812/AWS-Lambda-Resolvers/README.md

 ### Using this approach is ok but it is not a secured way to do the approach.

 -----------------------------------------------------------------------------------------
+## Will only work in if you've atleast MongoAtlas M1 Cluster Plan.
 ### 2. Using MongoClient with VPC and Security Groups:-
 - Remember to configure aws in cli using
 ```